sbstjn/cfn-release-example/README.md

 [![MIT License](https://badgen.now.sh/badge/License/MIT/purple?1)](https://github.com/sbstjn/cfn-release-example/blob/master/LICENSE.md)
 [![MIT License](https://badgen.net/github/release/sbstjn/cfn-release-example?1)](https://github.com/sbstjn/cfn-release-example/releases)

 > Run **Continuous Integration** and **Continuous Deployment** with [GitHub Actions](actions) for CloudFormation Templates and the [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).
-Use `tags` to create [GitHub Releases](releases) and upload the static YML files to S3 for AWS integrations.
+Use `git tags` to manage [GitHub Releases](releases) and upload static YAML files to S3 for AWS integrations.

-When orchestrating AWS service, you sometimes end up need a static CloudFormation Template stored in an S3 Buckets.
-The basic tools for CloudFormations can be hard to tackle and building a pipeline to manage static files, is boring as hell.
-Thanks to the [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) and GitHub Actions, you can build a pretty neat pipeline to deploy static CloudFormation Templates.
+When orchestrating AWS services, you might end up needing a static CloudFormation Template stored in an S3 Bucket.
+The basic tools for CloudFormation Templates can be frustrating and building a pipeline to manage static files, is boring as hell.
+Thanks to the [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) and GitHub Actions, you can run a pretty neat pipeline to deploy static CloudFormation Templates.

-_If you store your CloudFormation Templates in an S3 Bucket, you can easily re-use them.
-For example, in **AWS Service Catalog**, **AWS CloudFormation StackSets**, or to create [*Launch Stack* Buttons](https://aws.amazon.com/blogs/devops/construct-your-own-launch-stack-url/)._

 ## Workflow

+Use the the **CDK** to create a CloudFormation Stack, manage your source code with Pull Request, and tag your code with the default `git` command or use the GitHub interface.

 ### Integration